learn-co-students/rails-cru-form_for-lab-v-000/README.md

 * An artist has many songs

 The tests are in the `spec/features` directory for each model.
 You will need to build in the ability to `create`, `update`, and `show` for each model.
-And for the song `index` page you need to have it display each of the song's genre and artist, and link to the respective genre and artist `show` pages.
+And for the song `show` page you need to have it display each of the song's genre and artist, and link to the respective genre and artist `show` pages.

 The database tables should look like this: